Bringing Vintage Aircraft to Life since 2010

 20th July 1940

-Kent, Suffolk, Bristol and the Isle of Wight all come under attack from the Luftwaffe as do convoys off Dover and Swanage.
+Kent, Suffolk, Bristol and the Isle of Wight come under attack from the Luftwaffe as do convoys off Dover and Swanage.

 Air Vice-Marshal Malcolm Henderson takes over command of No. 14 Group, Fighter Command.